Penn State Great Valley School of Graduate Professional Studies: History

 Penn State Great Valley, founded in 1963 to provide graduate engineering programs to employees of local businesses, was housed in a rented school building in King of Prussia, Pennsylvania and was known as the King of Prussia Graduate Center.
 In 1974, the center began offering courses off-site at area businesses.
 In 1978, the center moved to an old elementary school building in Radnor, Pennsylvania.
 In 1982 the center moved back to King of Prussia and became the King of Prussia Center for Graduate Studies and Continuing Education.

 In 1987, the university acquired 8.5 acre within the Great Valley Corporate Center in Malvern, Pennsylvania.
 A new facility was built on the site earning the distinction of being the first permanent campus in the country located within a corporate park.
 The campus moved to the new location in 1988, introduced a graduate management program, and changed its name to Penn State Great Valley.
 In 1998, the Board of Trustees approved the Great Valley campus as a distinct School of Graduate Professional Studies.
 Due to its expanding programs, the Safeguard Scientifics Building was built next to the original facility and opened in 2001 with a 400-seat auditorium and additional classrooms.

-In 2010, the Safeguard Scientifics Building was renamed as “The Conference Center at Penn State Great Valley.”
-The decision to rename The Conference Center at Penn State Great Valley took place in close consultation with Safeguard Scientifics to reflect more accurately the primary use of the building as a corporate and community meeting space.

 Academics

-The Penn State Great Valley School of Graduate Professional Studies houses two academic divisions:
+Penn State Great Valley houses two academic divisions: